APCSLowell/SublimeConfigurationMac/README.md

 After clicking *yes*, input you computer login and processing will install.
 7. Now in order for processing to install correctly, restart your computer

-Install Sublime Text 3
+Download and install Sublime Text 3
 ------------------
+1. After you restart, go to [http://www.sublimetext.com/3](http://www.sublimetext.com/3) and download Sublime Text 3 for OSX.
-1. After you restart, Install Sublime Text 3 from downloads by double clicking on the `.dmg` file.
+3. Install Sublime Text 3 from downloads by double clicking on the `.dmg` file.
 2. When promoted, agree to everything, and drag Sublime Text into your application folder in the opened window
 ![drag Sublime Text into your application folder](SublimeConfig2.png)